dannyjameswilliams/truncsm/README.md

 # truncsm package

-This package begins with an implementation of truncated score matching, developed by Song Liu et al, which you can find here:
+This package begins with an implementation of truncated score matching, developed by Song Liu, Takafumi Kanamori and myself, which you can find here:
 [Estimating Density Models with Truncation Boundaries using Score Matching](https://arxiv.org/abs/1910.03834)

-This work has been extended to score matching estimation on a manifold, with applications on a sphere.
-This is the R code accompaniment to the COMPASS mini project report.
+This work has been extended to score matching estimation on a manifold, with applications on a sphere, which is what this work is focused on.

 ## Installation